matloff/TidyverseSkeptic/README.md

 so on, and are worried about the slow performance of Tidy;
 some view Tidy as a gimmick.

-6. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.  **The non-Tidyers will have no choice but to bend to RStudio's wishes.**

-7. For the above reasons, **RStudio is essentially operating as a monopolist.**  It's not a monopoly in the financial sense -- Tidyverse is not directly enhancing RStudio's profitability -- and, as noted, is not intentional.
-But the result is classicly monopolistic, in the sense of one product dominating a market, stifling innovation etc.
-The adverse impacts are very serious and worsening.
+7. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.  **The non-Tidyers will have no choice but to bend to RStudio's wishes.**  Thus RStudio is essentially operating as a monopolist.
+It's not a monopoly in the financial sense -- Tidyverse is not directly enhancing RStudio's profitability -- and, as noted, is not intentional.
+But the result is classicly monopolistic, in the sense of one product dominating a market, stifling innovation etc.  The adverse impacts are very serious and worsening.

-8. One key example of the pernicious effects of this monopolistic situation is that RStudio's promotion of the Tidyverse has alarmingly **impeded the progress and adoption of technologically superior packages**, notably **data.table**.
+9. One key example of the pernicious effects of this monopolistic situation is that RStudio's promotion of the Tidyverse has alarmingly **impeded the progress and adoption of technologically superior packages**, notably **data.table**.
 Most in the "Tidyverse generation" are unaware of anything outside the Tidyverse.
 Hadley's book, *R for Data Science*, with Garrett Grolemund, barely mentions **data.table**.

-9. A major claim made by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
-They note that this group will just be doing data analysis, rather than becoming professional R programmers, and Tidy is a better vehicle for teaching that.  **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**

-10. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.  **One of R's biggest pluses is the huge CRAN code repository, which I use heavily, and Tidyverse is a fine addition to it.**  My objection is in Point 6 above; **I just don't want to be forced to use Tidy.** I would give as an example the fact that R has various object-oriented programming (OOP) paradigms to choose from, such as S3, S4 and R6.
-I think it's great that, e.g., R6 is available, but I don't want to be forced to use it.
-(Just an example; both the Tidyverse and I use S3.)
-As noted above, **I also believe Tidy should not be the "first language" presented in teaching R to nonprogrammers.**)

-11. **RStudio can easily remedy the situation.**  I have recommendations at the end of this essay.

-# Tidyverse vs. ggplot2, stringr etc.
+# TIDYVERSE VS. GGPLOT2, STRINGR ETC.

 RStudio bills the **ggplot2** graphics package as being part of the Tidyverse.
 Though again, as a commercial entity, this is a natural